johnstonskj/rust-rdftk/README.md

 optimization (either memory, or speed) at this time.
 Getting the right interface will be the primary aim with those optimizations coming as necessary.

-More documentation may be found [here](https://simonkjohnston.life/rust-rdftk)
+More documentation may be found in the [RDFtk Book](https://simonkjohnston.life/rust-rdftk)

 ## Crates